DarkGhostHunter/RutUtils/README.md

 ## Requirements

-This package only needs PHP 7.1 and over.
+This package only needs PHP 7.1.3 and later.

 > Optional: Know what *el weón weón weón* means.